Author: Cookie Madness

 - In a second bowl, whisk together the eggs, vanilla, buttermilk and baking soda.
 Add the egg mixture to the cocoa mixture and stir until blended – do no overbeat.
 Just do your best to blend the ingredients.

-- Pour batter into the pan and bake for 20 to 25 minutes, or until a toothpick inserted into center of cake comes out clean.
+- Pour batter into the pan and bake for 20 to 25 minutes (check at 15), or until a toothpick inserted into center of cake comes out clean.
 As soon as you pull the cake from the oven, start the icing.
 To get a head start, you might want to sift the sugar while the cake bakes.

 - Icing: Sift the confectioners’ sugar into a mixing bowl and set aside.
 You can skip the sifting step if you must, but sifting helps it to blend easier and the icing will be smoother.